-Bluffton University students in Jamie Lyn's class serve as editorial assistants: soliciting, selecting, editing and polishing the works.
+Bluffton University students served as editorial assistants: soliciting, selecting, editing and polishing the works.

 The first print edition, which rolled off the presses in spring 2017, showcased poetry, short fiction and non-fiction stories, drama and art from 20 young writers and artists representing eight different states.

 The first online edition of Bridge: The Bluffton University Literary Journal attracted submissions from young authors from across the country and overseas and went live in December 2017.

 Young writers, between the ages of 14 and 24, are invited to submit works for consideration for